 Senior Services

 Meals on Wheels, St. Vincent de Paul, Belleville Library, Focus Hope, and more.
-The tasks performed in each of these places can vary, but it is always with the goal of creating a personal connection between people and the communities that they live and work in.
+The tasks performed in each of these places can vary, but it is always with the goal of creating a personal connection between members and the communities that they live and work in.